soundcloud/lhm/README.markdown

 ### Copy in chunks up to max primary key value to new table

-Currently InnoDB aquires a read lock on the source rows in `INSERT INTO...
+Currently InnoDB acquires a read lock on the source rows in `INSERT INTO...
 SELECT`.
 LHM reads 35K ranges and pauses for a specified number of milliseconds so that contention can be minimized.

 ### Switch new and original table names and remove triggers

-The orignal and copy table are now atomically switched with `RENAME TABLE original TO archive_original, copy_table TO original`.
+The original and copy table are now atomically switched with `RENAME TABLE original TO archive_original, copy_table TO original`.
 The triggers are removed so that journalling stops and all mutations and reads now go against the original table.

 ### Replay journal: insert, update, deletes

-Because the chunked copy stops at the intial maximum id, we can simply replay all inserts in the journal table without worrying about collisions.
+Because the chunked copy stops at the initial maximum id, we can simply replay all inserts in the journal table without worrying about collisions.

 Updates and deletes are then replayed.